-New York City passed Local Law 133 of 2016 amending the original Benchmarking Law, Local Law 84/09.
+NYC Local Law 133 of 2016 amends the original Benchmarking Law, Local Law 84 of 2009.
 As a result, the list of buildings required to benchmark has expanded significantly and now includes mid-sized buildings measuring 25,000 – 49,999 square feet.
 All types of mid-sized buildings within this range of square footage must benchmark energy and water use by May 1st annually.

 The property must be registered with the Environmental Protection Agency’s (EPA) ENERGY STAR Portfolio Manager tool, and develop a case for compliance from January 1st to December 31st of the previous year.